“SAVAGED BY SHARK”

 (Thirty sharks were killed in the nets in two days.)

-Bearing in mind that Ragged Tooth Sharks rarely bite humans, and were saved in the nick of time from the brink of extinction in the 90’s, is their really a place for this in 2016?
+Bearing in mind that Ragged Tooth Sharks rarely bite humans, and were saved in the nick of time from the brink of extinction in the 90’s, is their really a place for this today?

 “South Coast to fight shark menace”